kutec/kutec.co.in/content/reactjs/Getting Started with ReactJS/index.md

 ---
 title: Getting Started with React
 cover: ""
-date: "2021-05-06"
+date: "2018-06-06"
 category: reactjs
 slug: getting-started-with-react
 tags:
   - react-beginner
   - beginner
-lastmod: 2021-05-06T11:32:09.599Z
 ---

-I was thinking of learning about Reactjs from last more than a year.
-But somehow I couldn't begin with it.
-I know it's too late but finally, I make up my mind towards that, and this is the very first post in the Reactjs category.
+I was thinking of learning about Reactjs from last few years.
+But somehow I couldn't make it.
+I know it's too late but finally, I begin towards that, and this is the very first post in the Reactjs category.

 I have done tons of projects in Angular but never got the opportunity to work on a React project.
 So I've decided to create dummy projects at the end of the whole learning.

 Let's begin now.

 To start with any development project, we need to setup a development enviorment.
-Nowadays, there are many poular online IDEs available where project-setup can be setup instantly.
+Today, there are many poular online IDEs available where project-setup can be done instantly.
 However, I personally prefer the local development setup for most of the projects.

 ## Reactjs - Local Development Environment